How to Clean an Infrared Sauna: Wood Care & Hygiene Tips

 Regular Cleaning and Maintenance

-For deep cleaning, use a mixture of warm water and mild soap, avoiding harsh chemicals that can damage the wood.
+• Using gentle soap protects the wood while cleaning it: For deeper cleaning, a mix of warm water and mild soap is enough, harsh chemicals can harm the wood.

 Prevent Moisture Damage and Mold Growth